WORLD WAR II

 Sarah’s Key by Tatiana DeRosnay

 Pivotal to this novel is the key in ten-year-old Sarah's pocket.
 It opens the cupboard in which she has hidden her younger brother from the French police, who are rounding up Jews in Paris.
 It is July 16, 1942, and Sarah, along with her parents and hundreds more people, are brought to the stadium Vélodrome d'Hiver, where they spend several days without food or water before being sent to French camps en route to Auschwitz.
 Arriving at the camp Beaune-la-Rolande, Sarah is separated from her parents and manages to escape.
+Nearby farmers not only protect but eventually adopt her.
 In alternating chapters, we read of American-born journalist Julia Jarmond, who's working on a magazine story about the "Vel'd'Hiv" roundup on its 60th anniversary.
 Because the grandparents of Julia's husband moved into the apartment once owned by Sarah's family, we learn what Sarah discovers when she finally returns ten years later with the key-knowledge so traumatic that it changes Julia's life forever.

 Soldier X by Don Wulffson

-Unbroken: A World War Story of Survival, Resilience, and Redemption by Laura Hillenbrand
+Unbroken: A World War Story of Survival, Resilience, and Redemption

 Hillenbrand examines the life of Louis Zamperini, an American airman who, after his bomber crashed in the Pacific during World War II, survived 47 days on a life raft only to be captured by Japanese soldiers and subjected to inhuman treatment for the next two years at a series of POW camps.
-However, he was able to turn it around after meeting Billy Graham, and he became a Christian speaker and traveled to Japan to forgive his tormentors.
-The author reconstructs Zamperini's wild youth, when his hot temper, insubordination, and bold pranks seemed to foretell a future life of crime.
-When the story turns to World War II, Hillenbrand expands her narrative to include men who served with him in the Air Corps in the Pacific.